jaykansara2019/Beer_Categorization/README.md

 - Stratification
   There are 40 output classes for target column (Beer style) with over 4 million rows with some classes larger than other (Pale Ale: 1 million vs Ohters: 11k).
 To prevent undersampling of groups, we take a sample size of 11100 from each output values instead of stratifying the target column.
 - Encoding labels
-  Two categorical variables (Availability and State of the beer) are transformed into nemerical data by LabelEncoder.
+  Two categorical variables (Availability and State of the beer) are transformed into nemerical data by `LabelEncoder`.
 ### Preliminary feature selection
 Nine features are selected for the training input data: state beer, availablility, abv, look, smell, taste, feel, overall and score.
 Name, id, country and city of the beer and brewery are removed.
 Style of the beer is the target set.
 ### Spliting training and testing sets
 Stratified and encoded dataset is split into training and testing sets by 67-33 split.
 ### Results
 #### Fit the model
 - Training and Testing features data are scaled.
-We create the randome forest instance and fit the model with our training sets and make predictions using testing dsets. n_estimator is set to 128.
+We create the randome forest instance and fit the model with our training sets and make predictions using testing dsets. `n_estimator` is set to 128.
 #### Evaluate the model
 - Confusion matrix, classification report with accuracy score, precision, recall and f1 scores are shown to evaluate the model.
 - Precision, recall and f1-score for each class of beer are relatively similar around 50% to 70%.
 Considering precision and recall are similar in value, there is not much trade off between precision and recall, we will use accuracy to compare how well each model works.